-Year Ended December er 31,
+Year Ended December 31,

-2020 2019
+2021 2020

 Federal statutory income tax rate 21.00% 21.00%

-State tax rate, net 1.54% 3.60%
+State tax rate, net 1.05% 1.54%

-Permanent differences (2.03)% (1.96)%
+Permanent differences (0.18)% (2.03)%

-Federal orphan drug tax credit 0.94% 7.15%
+Federal orphan drug tax credit 3.04% 0.94%

-Deferred tax asset valuation allowance (14.96)% (14.57)%
+Deferred tax asset valuation allowance (20.48)% (14.96)%

-Effective income tax rate 6.49% 15.22%
+Effective income tax rate 4.43% 6.49%

-At December 31, 2020 and 2019, we had available federal and state net operating loss carryforwards of approximately \$6.7 million and \$4.1 million, respectively.
-The federal net operating loss generated in 2020 and 2019 of \$2.6 million and \$1.4 million, respectively, will carry forward indefinitely.
+At December 31, 2021 and 2020, we had available federal and state net operating loss carryforwards of approximately \$12.5 million and \$6.7 million, respectively.
+The federal net operating loss generated in 2021 and 2020 of \$5.7 million and \$2.6 million, respectively, will carry forward indefinitely.
 Net operating losses generated prior to 2018 will expire 2037.
 We are evaluating our qualified research expenditures for the federal orphan drug credit and the federal and state credit for increasing research activities to offset potential future tax liabilities.
 The federal research and development tax credits have a 20-year carryforward period.
-We have not recognized any deferred tax assets related to research and development tax credits as of December 31, 2020 or 2019.
+We have not recognized any deferred tax assets related to research and development tax credits as of December 31, 2021 or 2020.
 All federal and state net operating loss and credit carryforwards listed above are reflected after the reduction for amounts effectively eliminated under Section 382.

 We do not recognize other deferred income tax assets at this time because the realization of the assets is not more-likely-than-not that they will be realized.
-The benefit associated with the amortization of the deferred start-up expenditures, purchased in-process research and development expenditures and other deductible expenses will more-likely-than-not go unrealized unless future operations are successful.
+As of December 31, 2021 and 2020, we had deferred tax assets including start-up expenditures, stock-based compensation, purchased in-process research and development expenditures and other deductible expenses for both federal and state income tax purposes of \$31,427,925 and \$20,361,140, respectively.
+The benefit associated with the amortization of the deferred start-up expenditures, purchased in-process research and development expenditures and other deductible expenses, including a portion of the net operating loss carry forwards, will more-likely-than-not go unrealized unless future operations are successful.
 Since the success of future operations is indeterminable, the potential benefits resulting from these deferred tax assets have not been recorded in our consolidated financial statements.

-We recorded a valuation allowance during the years ended December 31, 2020 and 2019 equal to the full recorded amount of our net deferred tax assets related to deferred start-up costs, federal orphan drug tax credit and certain other temporary differences since it is more-likely-than-not that such benefits will not be realized.
+We recorded a valuation allowance during the years ended December 31, 2021 and 2020 equal to the full recorded amount of our net deferred tax assets related to deferred start-up costs, federal orphan drug tax credit and other temporary differences since it is more-likely-than-not that such benefits will not be realized.
 The valuation allowance is reviewed quarterly and is maintained until sufficient positive evidence exists to support its reversal.